AdrianLuu/Akka_Patterns_Actor/10BroadcastRoundRobin/README.md

 We consider that "b" and "c" will join in less than 1 second and therefore "a" will wait 1 second before sending the "m" message.
 This COULD BE done with Thread.sleep(1000) BUT IT'S REALLY BAD.
 Indeed, remember that Thread.sleep(1000) is a really bad bad bad habbit !
 You should never use Thread.sleep(1000) because it blocks the actor and blocking an actor is really bad !

 Instead, "a" should ask a scheduler to send a message after 1 second.
-There is a simple scheduler (among more complex ones) in the akka system.
-On order for "a" to ask the system scheduler to send a message after one second, you should use this method:
+There is a simple scheduler actor (among more complex ones) in the akka system that already exists.
+You don't have to create it, use it directly.
+In order for "a" to ask the system scheduler to send a message after one second, you should use this method that will ask the scheduler actor to "program" a "delayed" message:

 ```
 getContext().system().scheduler().scheduleOnce(Duration.ofMillis(1000), getSelf(), "go", getContext().system().dispatcher(), ActorRef.noSender());